tc39/proposal-UnambiguousJavaScriptGrammar/README.md

    generation is done *without* running the application so the intended parse goals are unknown.
 Because of this, the bytecode cache is generated for the Script goal and ignored for ES modules.

+ * TypeScript has taken the stance from early on that a script becomes a module when it has at least one `import` or `export` declaration.
+Over the years they have experienced very few user issues with this.

 ## Special Thanks